 MENA is one of the world's most heterogeneous regions, spanning three continents and 21 countries, with a population of close to 600 million.
 It is a culturally, politically and economically diverse region that also encompasses the six Arab states that are members of the Gulf Coordination Council.
-This diversity is reflected in the vastly different stages of advancement of the FinTech industries across the region.
+This diversity is reflected in the vastly different stages of advancement of the FinTech industries and mobile banking solutions across the region.

 The GCC countries appear the readiest for FinTech adoption in the Middle East and Africa, "thanks to the preference of clients for digital banking, the ready availability of financial capital, and a push by regulators.”

 The slower progress of the North and Sub-Saharan African Countries is attributed to the quality of their infrastructure, lack of capital, limited adoption, with a few exceptions, and weaker regulators.
 Those exceptions are no doubt South Africa, Nigeria and Kenya, where there has been significant innovation and the creation of ground-breaking mobile payment solutions like MPesa.

 The number of FinTechs per country across the Arab world also differs considerably.
 The UAE is the leader in FinTech innovation, comprising some 24% of the FinTechs in the region.
 Both Morocco and Egypt follow, with 12% and Tunisia with 10% of FinTechs.